 3. Be present in the moment.

 The eclipse is shorter than you think.
-Make sure you let your kids know that the totality of the eclipse lasts only around 2 minutes.
+Make sure you let your kids know that the totality of the peak of the eclipse lasts only around 2 minutes, evenif the full event is a couple of hours.
 They may never get a chance to see one again, and there’s no rewind button.
 Don’t take your eyes off the eclipse.
 Don’t let other kids, food, music, or pets distract you.
 Enjoy the spectacle, and be fully present.

 4. Be prepared for the weather.

 Remember, the sun will be partially or even fully covered, depending on where you are, so the temperature is going to drop.
-You don’t want to be distracted by feeling chilly, so make sure you pack jackets or blankets to stay warm.
+Unexpectedly smart tip for watching the solar eclipse with kids: Make sure you pack jackets or blankets to stay warm and you’re not distracted by a sudden chill.

 5. Watch safely.